 How can hypnosis work for clients with eating disorders?

-Cathy has completed the CEED Centre Of Excellence in Eating Disorders course which focus on a multi disciplinary approach to people suffering from eating disorders, such as anorexia nervosa, bulimia and other non specific eating disorders.
+Cathy has completed the CEED Centre Of Excellence in Eating Disorders course which focuses on a multidisciplinary approach to people suffering from eating disorders, such as anorexia nervosa, bulimia and other non-specific eating disorders.
 Centre Of Excellence For Eating Disorders Help

 Providers in the Barwon Region are inundated with clients needing help with these insidious disorders and I am very glad to be able to utilise hypnosis as a complementary and viable therapy for sufferers.

 I have treated a young girl who is recovering from anorexia and who of course has the distorted body image, won’t look in a mirror and is constantly comparing her body with others.